vnmabus/rdata/docs/index.rst

 |build-status| |docs| |coverage| |repostatus| |versions| |pypi| |conda| |zenodo| |pyOpenSci| |joss|

-The package rdata offers a lightweight way to import R datasets/objects stored in the ".rda" and ".rds" formats into Python.
+The package rdata offers a lightweight way in Python to import and export R datasets/objects stored in the ".rda" and ".rds" formats.
 Its main advantages are:

 - It is a pure Python implementation, with no dependencies on the R language or related libraries.
   Thus, it can be used anywhere where Python is supported, including the web using `Pyodide <https://pyodide.org/>`_.
-- It attempt to support all R objects that can be meaningfully translated.
+- It attempt to support all objects that can be meaningfully translated between R and Python.
   As opposed to other solutions, you are no limited to import dataframes or data with a particular structure.
-- It allows users to easily customize the conversion of R classes to Python ones.
+- It allows users to easily customize the conversion of R classes to Python ones and vice versa.
   Does your data use custom R classes?
   Worry no longer, as it is possible to define custom conversions to the Python classes of your choosing.